Xstrata directors question Glencore proposal

-LONDON Xstrata's independent directors have thrown a revised $36 billion bid from Glencore into question, writing to the trader on Friday to raise concerns around the new premium and the intention to replace the miner's boss, Mick Davis, at the helm.
+LONDON Xstrata's independent directors have thrown a revised $36 billion (22.4 billion pounds) bid from Glencore into question, writing to the trader on Friday to raise concerns around the new premium and the intention to replace the miner's boss, Mick Davis, at the helm.

 Glencore earlier raised its offer to 3.05 new shares for every Xstrata share held, from a previous offer of 2.8.